StingraySoftware/stingraypaper/README.md

-# stingraypaper
-The Stingray paper (work in progress)
+# The Stingray Paper

+This repository contains the draft of the Stingray paper (to be published in an academic journal) and all code to reproduce figures and tables.

+Copyright 2017 the authors